Barbican tube station: Incidents and accidents

+On 26 April 1897, a bomb exploded under a seat in a first-class carriage in the station, injuring ten people of whom two died later.
+The perpetrators were never identified, but it was believed to have been part of a Fenian campaign following three other bombs in 1883–1885.

 Services

 The station is served by the Metropolitan, Hammersmith & City and Circle lines.
 All three lines share the same pair of tracks from Baker Street Junction to Aldgate Junction making this section of track one of the most intensely used on the London Underground network.

 Circle line

 The typical service in trains per hour (tph) is: